 Responsive design.
 Although relatively simple to set up, there are still a few pitfalls when it comes to creating a great end-user experience and a fast responsive website.

-We’ve all heard about responsive design, and if you’re a designer or developer you would have had this faithful companion in your tool belt for many years now.
-For those not familiar, however, responsive design means using fluid grids, fluid layouts and media queries to adapt your website to an ever changing landscape of device screen sizes.
+We’ve all heard about responsive design, and if you’re a designer or developer, you will have had this faithful companion in your tool belt for many years now.
+For those not familiar, however, responsive design means using fluid grids, fluid layouts and media queries to adapt your website to an ever-changing landscape of device screen sizes.

-So, here are a few tips to cutting the fat on those bulky responsive websites when using frameworks, and making it a faster, leaner experience for all.
+So, here are a few tips to cut the fat on those bulky responsive websites when using frameworks, and making it a faster, leaner experience for all.

 As a designer, responsive frameworks have served as a quick and easy way of getting templates ready for development.
 The teams behind these frameworks are always researching and enhancing their products, so the out-of-the-box solution is hard to ignore.
 So why re-invent the wheel, and do it from scratch?

 Something to consider before you begin your project is whether you really need to download the complete build (which is every single file and line of code required to take full advantage of what the framework can offer).
 Based on the design of your website, could you simply pick and choose what is needed to get the job done, right?
 Well, you may need less than you think.
 Here are the key elements of a fast responsive website:

 Use only the essential elements for a fast responsive website